Residence Hall Housing Agreement

 - Power strips are allowed, provided they contain built-in circuit breakers - The use of multi-plug adapters is not permitted.

-Sources of an open flame such as incense and candles are not permitted in residence hall rooms at any time.
+Items intended for burning and sources of an open flame such as incense, candles and burning sage are not permitted in residence halls at any time.